 While Japanese men nowadays are beginning to help more with the housework compared to previous generations, the wives still do the bulk of household chores.
-And for most Japanese marriages, the kitchen is still the woman’s territory, with wives expected to do the majority of the cooking and general meal preparation.

 However, having expectations that taking care of preparing dinner is solely the wife’s role is something Japanese Twitter user @noske_nico thinks needs to change.